-The Company will provide a Main Route to each Control Point, and may also elect to provide an Alternate Route depending upon the extent of demand or generation which is controlled from that point.
+National Grid ESO will provide a Main Route to each Control Point, and may also elect to provide an Alternate Route depending upon the extent of demand or generation which is controlled from that point.
 The standard for these is described in Appendix A.

-In circumstances where The Company and the BM Participant agree to provide communications to a location other than the Control Point, then The Company will provide communications to this location, and the BM Participant will be responsible for onward communications to the Control Point.
+In circumstances where National Grid ESO and the BM Participant agree to provide communications to a location other than the Control Point, then National Grid ESO will provide communications to this location, and the BM Participant will be responsible for onward communications to the Control Point.
 All EDL Managed Service Providers must conform to the requirements in this standard.
-The Company reserve the right not to provide EDL to this other location until these requirements are met.
-In these situations, on The Company's request, system architecture arrangements shall be shared with The Company.
+National Grid ESO reserve the right not to provide EDL to this other location until these requirements are met.
+In these situations, on National Grid ESO's request, system architecture arrangements shall be shared with National Grid ESO.

-Main Routes and Alternate Routes will terminate at geographically separate Company premises, with onward linking via The Company's Operational WAN.
+Main Routes and Alternate Routes will terminate at geographically separate National Grid ESO premises, with onward linking via the National Grid ESO Operational WAN.

-The Company will provide, install and configure a router to terminate EDL services at each Control Point, hosting site or alternative location agreed with the BM Participant.
-Maintenance and operation of the routers is The Company's responsibility.
+National Grid ESO will provide, install and configure a router to terminate EDL services at each Control Point, hosting site or alternative location agreed with the BM Participant.
+Maintenance and operation of the routers is a National Grid ESO responsibility.